microsoft/Analysis-Services/BestPracticeRules/README.md

 ## Setup (automated)

 Following these steps will automatically load the Best Practice Rules into your local Tabular Editor.
-Note that this will overwrite the existing BPARules.json file (if you are already have one).
+Note that this will overwrite the existing BPARules.json file (if you are already have one) so be sure to back up your existing rules file.

 1. Open [Tabular Editor](https://tabulareditor.com/ "Tabular Editor").
 2. Connect to a model.